qiime2/docs/source/tutorials/align-phylo.rst

 Sequence alignment and phylogenetic inference with q2-phylogeny
 ===============================================================

-..note:: This tutorial assumes, you've read through the `QIIME 2 Overview`_ documentation and have at least worked through some of the other `Tutorials`_..
+.. note:: This tutorial assumes, you've read through the `QIIME 2 Overview`_ documentation and have at least worked through some of the other `Tutorials`_..

 Inferring phylogenies
 ---------------------